bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s take a look at argument subject one more time, just one more time.
+Let&apos;s take a look at argument subject one more time, just one more time.

-We know that it\'s not an array, but now we know that we can create an array with the same contents as arguments using call method.
+We know that it&apos;s not an array, but now we know that we can create an array with the same contents as arguments using call method.

 Slice is an array method that returns a copy of an array.

-Passing an argument\'s object to slice by a call or apply, returns an array containing the same elements as argument\'s object.
+Passing an argument&apos;s object to slice by a call or apply, returns an array containing the same elements as argument&apos;s object.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 117  (68) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">